 What we liked: Although the park is older bit it and most of the mobile homes in the park are fairly well maintained.
 People living in the park were friendly.
 Lots of stores and restaurants nearby.
 Less expensive and overall quieter than the Springfield KOA where we have stayed in the past.
 The park was large enough to take a 30 minute daily walk.
 Walmart and other stores as well as restaurants are within walking distance.

-What we didn’t like: No train noise although there is occasional road noise as well as some industrial noise nearby that frequently occurs between 3 and 4 in the morning.
+What we didn’t like: No train noise although there is occasional road noise as well as some industrial noise nearby that frequently occurs between 3 and 4 in the morning (dumpster service).
 The pull through sites were basically a parking lot of gravel.
 Pull through sites are close together.

 Verdict: Very close to relatives in Springfield.
 This is not a destination stop but is a good, safe place for short stays when travelling through the area or visiting relatives.
 We would stay here again and prefer this to the KOA in town.